Traditional Education vs Modern Education in 2025

 Traditional education:

-- It ensures continuity in the knowledge and moral teachings that have shaped societies for generations.
+- It is the way that maintains continuity of knowledge and moral teachings that have developed societies over generations.

-- The teacher-centered approach in traditional systems fosters discipline and concentration.
-This helps cultivate respect towards gaining expertise and promotes a sense of responsibility toward learning.
+- The traditional systems with a teacher-centered approach promote discipline and focus.
+This helps nurture respect for acquiring knowledge and fosters a sense of responsibility toward studying.

 Modern Education: